janpstrunn/pass-rofi/README.md

 ```

 > [!IMPORTANT]
-> First time running `pass-rofi`, requires to use setup your [pass](https://github.com/janpstrunn/pass) first.
+> First-time users must set up [pass](https://github.com/janpstrunn/pass) before using `pass-rofi`.

 ## Notes

-This script has been only tested in a Linux Machine.
+This script has been tested exclusively on a Linux machine.

 ## License

-This repository is licensed under the MIT License, a very permissive license that allows you to use, modify, copy, distribute and more.
+This repository is licensed under the MIT License, allowing for extensive use, modification, copying, and distribution.